AgorastisMesaio/docker-img-linuxrdp/README.md

     - sw_gc_postgres_data:/var/lib/postgresql/data
 ```

 I've left ./config directory available to be able to share files with the container.
-Not used yet in this version.

 ```zsh
 .